bradonomics/bradonomics.com/_articles/2013-02-07-education-of-millionaires-summary.md

 This chapter is largely about why college isn't a good use of resources and how investing in your own earning power, a strategy Ellsberg calls *Bootstrapping Your Own Education and Success*, is a better option.

-"[B]ootstrapping," Ellsburg writes, "is keeping expenses low, generating income right away and continually reinvesting as much of that income as effectively as possible into expanding your future income."
-Unfortunately he doesn't give much advice on how to accomplish this "reinvesting."
-There are a few stories about how others built businesses or got jobs based on developing skills, but overall the task left to the reader.
+"[B]ootstrapping," Ellsberg writes, "is keeping expenses low, generating income right away and continually reinvesting as much of that income as effectively as possible into expanding your future income."
+Unfortunately, he doesn't give much advice on how to accomplish this "reinvesting."
+There are a few stories about how others built businesses or got jobs based on developing skills, but overall the task is left to the reader.

 ## Success Skill #6: Build the Brand of You